gmtsciencedev/scitq/docs/install.md

 Since v1.0rc5, uwsgi is the default deploy mode.
 If you want to keep old style deploy go to [next chapter](#old-style-deploy).
 Old style deploy uses Flask development server and is used in debug or simple setups.
 It does not depends upon uwsgi and is more straight forward to understand but it behaves poorly under heavy load.

-**new in v1.0rc8** Since v1.0rc8 there are two different service for scitq which enable a much better performance under heavy load.
+Since v1.0rc8 there are two different service for scitq which enable a much better performance under heavy load.

 Copy the production template
 ```bash